cscart/demo-data-mve/README.md

 Contains SQL dumps that are included into demo data of the Multi-Vendor release and executed during the installation process.

-Data in this files are designed to be applied to the freshly installed instance of Multi-Vendor.
+Data in this files is designed to be applied to the freshly installed instance of Multi-Vendor.

 #### database/addons